PouriaTolouei/StarlinkGamingScripts/README.md

 ## Running the Data Collection Script
 1. Copy RunTests.py onto a system that is different from the system that is running the game.
-2. Install the paramiko library.
+2. Install the paramiko library (2.9.3).
 3. Under the Varibles and Constants of the script, update the CAPTURE_PATH to match the directory where the data collection script is stored on your remote systems (no need to include "results/temp").
    - This script assumes that the two remote systems have the exact same directory for storing the data collection scripts.
 4. Use the following command to start a testing session: